napcs/jeeves/README.md

 * eightball: A simple magic 8-ball plugin
 * rimshot: Link to rimshot sound.
 * ruby_sandbox: Lets you run some Ruby code and have Jeeves evaluate it.
+* room: video and screen sharing with Room.co

 ## Making a plugin